 Gross Archive

-Most Famous Black Scientists in History
+Most Famous Black Scientists In History

 When talking about scientists whose works have impacted our world, we often don't see blacks in the picture.
 However, just like every other race, black people have also played important roles in making our world a better place.
 Here are few of the most famous black scientist who have also contributed to humanity but we don't usually talk about them.